seamapi/docs/north-star-docs/workspaces.md

 In order to request access to a device within a workspace, an API key specific to that workspace is required.
 Each workspace can have multiple API keys, but a key cannot be used across different workspaces.

 To manage API keys for a workspace, navigate to the Seam dashboard and select the appropriate workspace.
 From there, go to the API key tab, where you can create or edit keys according to your needs.
+To create a new API key, follow these steps:
+1. Click on the "Add API Key" button.
+2. fill in the name you want for your API Key.
+3. Click on the "Create API Key" button.
+4. Make sure to save your API Key somewhere safe as we only display the value during creation, particularly at this step.
+5. You can close the modal, and you are good to go.

 ### Webhooks